zaratsian/sftp-to-gcs-fuse/README.md

     ./gce-deploy.sh
     ```

-5. From you client, connect to the SFTP Server
+5. From your client, connect to the SFTP Server

     ```bash
     sftp -P 2222 <sftp_server_ip_addr>